andrew/ultimate-awesome/README.md

 - [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [super-awesome-mac](https://github.com/tonnoz/super-awesome-mac) - A curated collection of my favorite (free) apps for MacOs.
 - [awesome-deep-neuroevolution](https://github.com/Alro10/awesome-deep-neuroevolution) - A collection of Deep Neuroevolution resources or evolutionary algorithms applying in Deep Learning (constantly updating).
-- [awesome-ui](https://github.com/kevindeasis/awesome-ui) - An "Awesome" curated list but for design (UI & UX) resources.
-Contains theory, tutorials, books, libraries, and other resources.
 - [awesome-NeRF](https://github.com/MatrixBrain/awesome-NeRF) - A curated list of awesome neural radiance fields (NeRF) papers.
 - [awesome-self-driving-cars](https://github.com/philbort/awesome-self-driving-cars) - An awesome list of self-driving cars.
 - [Awesome-InverseRendering](https://github.com/tkuri/Awesome-InverseRendering) - List of awesome papers on Intrinsic Decomposition & Inverse Rendering.
 - [awesome-chip-8](https://github.com/tobiasvl/awesome-chip-8) - List of CHIP-8 resources.
+- [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [staticsitegenerators](https://github.com/bevry/staticsitegenerators) - A comprehensive, partially automatically generated comparison of static site generators.
 - [awesome-made-by-chinese](https://github.com/JN-H/awesome-made-by-chinese) - A collection of amazing open source projects that were made and mainly contributed by Chinese developers.I call it the high-star club.
 - [awesome-redwood-graphql](https://github.com/redwoodjs/awesome-redwood-graphql) - A community-driven collection of Redwood related plugins, config, themes, build scripts, tutorials, podcasts, and more.